-Coming when called is a behavior that dog owners almost universally desire.
+Coming when called is a behavior that dog owners almost always desire.
 A great recall means the difference between participating in a lot of fun activities – such as romps on the beach, playing at the dog park, hiking off-leash in the woods, competing in dog sports – and sitting on the sidelines.
 We get asked about it so often that we have a class, Come This Way, devoted to building and maintaining this skill!

 My Name = AWESOME!

-I mean, seriously.
 Imagine you’re having the time of your life at a sports game or concert when your phone rings.
 It’s your best friend.
 You answer the phone, and he frantically insists you meet him outside.
 You rush out of the building, away from all of the fun and excitement, and meet him across the street.
 He pats you on the shoulder and says, “Thanks, pal!
 I can always count on you to show up when I ask!”
 Then he walks away.

 How likely are you to answer the phone when your “best friend” calls you next week?
 Not very likely.